What is Common Stock? (And Related Terms)

-As preferred stock has many variations, of which some can be not founder-friendly, entrepreneurs should seek to educate themselves as to which option is best for them.
-Investors should also be wary of being too greedy when submitting term sheets as you want to ensure entrepreneurs now and in the future view you as a fair investor.
+Preferred stock has many variations.
+Some of which may not be founder-friendly.
+Entrepreneurs should seek to educate themselves as to which option is best for them.
+Investors should also be wary of being too greedy when submitting term sheets.
+You want to ensure entrepreneurs now and in the future view you as a fair investor.
 An entrepreneur’s best option may be to have multiple investors at the table to leverage them against each other.
 Preferred stock can be a win/win for everyone.

 The KingsCrowd Advantage

-Because preferred stock can sometimes be toxic for founders, equity crowdfunding presents an interesting option for early-stage founders and their companies.
+Preferred stock can sometimes be toxic for founders.
+As a result, equity crowdfunding presents an interesting option for early-stage founders and their companies.
 The most popular securities in the online private markets are SAFEs and common stock.
 If you’re an investor who wants the protections granted by preferred stock, then you’ll probably seek that out.
 KingsCrowd aggregates deal flow across all platforms and will soon allow investors in the space to filter by whichever security through which they want to invest.
 Our goal at KingsCrowd is to provide the best research, ratings, and analytics for the online private markets.
 If you’re interested in what we do, please subscribe here.

 About: Francis vu